NaDeSys/SparkDB/README.md

 - Simple usage and commands
 - Allowing data analysis for CSV raw data

 Included javadoc for details on functions.
-Also, see `main.java`
+Also, see 'main.java' for code examples.